molefrog/ficus.io/README.md

 update({ votes: ['0', '0', '1'] }) // two votes for 'Cats' and one for 'Dogs'
 ```

-Fonts and colors are customizable:
+Fonts and colors are also customizable:

 ```js
 createPoll(el, {